What Are the Worst Floods in History? Look Back at Catastrophic Flooding Events

 The catastrophic flooding submerged approximately 80 percent of the city under up to 20 feet of water in places.

-Tens of thousands of residents were displaced, with many facing difficult conditions due to limited access to shelter, food, and clean water.
+Tens of thousands of residents were forced to evacuate, many stranded without adequate shelter, food, or clean water.

 Economically, Katrina caused estimated damages exceeding $125 billion, making it one of the costliest natural disasters in U.S. history.